 I think it’s worth mentioning that the sealskin is stretched and sewn so tightly onto the wooden frame that (when dry) it powerfully “holds the frame together” and adds considerably to the strength of the kayak!

 The way they prepared the four Harp Seal skins was with the outer, black epidermis not removed.
-This gives the most waterproof skin, so long as this epidermis has not yet rubbed off.
+This gives the most waterproof skin.
 Also, skins of this kind for kayak covering can be most quickly prepared.
-No doubt that was why this kind was used as there was very little time left before I would be leaving.
+No doubt that was one reason why this kind was used as there was very little time left before I would be leaving.
 Unfortunately I didn’t learn if all the kayaks are skinned in exactly this way.
-Certainly, as you can see in the photos of un- painted skin covered kayaks, the black epidermis had already worn off the skins of all the kayaks I saw in use.
+Certainly, as you can see in the photos of un-painted skin covered kayaks, the black epidermis had already worn off the skins of all the kayaks I saw in use.
 In the photos I show of the kayak at Loch Lomond and at Hellerup harbor, the following spring, you can see that the black epidermis is still intact.
 But by the time of the photographs of the kayak taken after it had been deposited with the museum in Glasgow the skin was looking like all the other kayaks in Illorsuit — a mottled brown color, not black.
-Evidently, the black epidermis had completely worn off by that time.
+Evidently, the black outer layer of the skin had completely worn off by that time.
 And this end result, of course, suggests that all the Illorsuit kayaks were skinned in the same way as mine.

 The photo on page 75 of Golden’s KoG shows a kayak being skinned using seal skins with the black layer already peeling off.
 And one of my photos of kayaks on racks in Uummannaq town shows a kayak with a black fourth skin (the one closest to the stern).
 My guess is that skin had been added to the kayak some time after the others, probably because a repair to the wooden frame had been needed.